wedesoft/www.wedesoft.de/_posts/2022-07-01-tdd-with-opengl.md

 The image is recorded initially by using the checker `record-image` instead of `is-image` and verifying the result manually.

 {% highlight clojure %}
+; Test method writing image to file instead of comparing it.
 (defn record-image
   "Use this test function to record the image the first time."
   [filename]
   (fn [other]
       (spit-image filename other)))

+; Method to save image.
 (defn spit-image
   "Save RGB image as PNG file"
   [^String file-name {:keys [width height data]}]